 1. Relying Only on Quantitative Data

-2. Ignoring Indirect Customer Interactions
+2. Ignoring Indirect Consumer Interactions

 Solution?
 Use behavioral analytics tools to track engagement patterns.
 Look at where users hesitate, what they repeatedly search for, and where they drop off.